-Catholic University Law Review's annual symposium “Celebrating the 230th Anniversary of the Judiciary Act of 1789 and Reflecting on the Challenges of Our Federal Justice System” provided an opportunity for students, faculty, and practitioners to hear from experts regarding the current state of our federal judicial system and consider the major challenges the Third Branch faces in ensuring justice in the future.
+Students, faculty, and practitioners had the opportunity to hear from experts regarding the current state of our federal judicial system and consider the major challenges the Third Branch faces in ensuring justice in the future.

-The February 1 event opened with introductory remarks by McKenzie Miller (3L), Editor-in-Chief of Catholic University Law Review Vol. 68.
+The February 1 event opened with introductory remarks by McKenzie Miller (3L), Editor-in-Chief of the Catholic University Law Review Vol. 68.
 The program consisted of two panel discussions and a keynote speech from The Honorable Barbara J. Rothstein, United States District Judge and former Director of the Federal Judicial Center.
+Continue reading here.

-The January 26 event opened with introductory remarks by Thomas Gentry (3L), Editor-in-Chief, Catholic University Law Review, Vol. 67, and CUA Law Professor Megan La Belle.
+The January 26 event opened with introductory remarks by Thomas Gentry (3L), Editor-in-Chief of the Catholic University Law Review, Vol. 67, and CUA Law Professor Megan La Belle.
 The program consisted of two panel discussions and a keynote speech from Elizabeth (Liza) Goitein.

 Goitein, who co-directs the Brennan Center for Justice’s Liberty and National Security Program at New York University School of Law, discussed the impact that FISA has had on modern society and advancements in surveillance techniques.
 Continue reading here.